tf-encrypted/tf-encrypted/docs/source/api/config/config.rst

 | Config determines how a session should run in tf-encrypted.
 | There are two primary ways in which config can be used:

-..
-TODO: How do we link these to the real thing?
 .. py:class:: tf_encrypted.config.LocalConfig
   :noindex: